Chapter 5. Planning an SR-IOV deployment

 5.2.1.
 NFV SR-IOV without HCI

-The following image shows the topology for SR-IOV without HCI for the NFV use case.
-It consists of Compute and Controller nodes with 1 Gbps NICs, and the Director node.
+You can see the topology for single root input/output virtualization (SR-IOV) without hyper-converged infrastructure (HCI) for the NFV use case in the image below.
+It consists of compute and controller nodes with 1 Gbps NICs, and the Director node.